 Downsides to social media addiction

 On social media apps, you’re basically creating an online identity.
 This persona you’ve created doesn’t necessarily need to resemble you.
 You can be anyone online, share your opinions, and, scarily enough, there are no limits.
-This can be both a blessing and a curse when you think about it.
+This can be both a blessing and a curse.
 While it's great to be able to speak out on issues that matter to you, with the freedom these platforms offer you, you can become prone to being a social media addict.

 Most people you see online choose to share the highlights of their lives, how happy they are and how much fun they're having, and most of the time, this is only the part they choose to share online.
 However, the more we see the beautiful posts and stories people share, the more we start thinking to ourselves, "what am I doing wrong?".

-This can be problematic on both ends.
+Things can be problematic on both ends.
 People who share what they eat, who they see, where they go online all the time tend to start to do these things only or partially to share them online.
-It can turn into an addiction and before you know it you may start losing contact with the real world.
+It can turn into an addiction, and before you know it, you may start losing contact with the real world.

 Social media addiction affects young people the most.
-There's an endless stream of influencers on your Instagram feed, living their perfect life with their unrealistic body and constant exotic holidays, and it drives young people into thinking that whatever they have is simply not enough.
+There's an endless stream of influencers on our Instagram feeds, living their perfect lives with their unrealistic body standards and unending exotic holidays, and it drives young people into thinking that whatever they have is simply not enough.

 It gets worse.
 According to a study involving 2,000 Americans aged 13 to 38, 54% of Gen Z and millennials say that they would like to become a social media influencer or a YouTuber.